The “Orphan Train” That Brought Kids Around The Country For No-Background-Check Adoptions

 However, despite the shiny promise of a new life in the Midwest, an exotic land filled with fresh air, clean clothing and loving families, the Orphan Train brought more controversy than happiness to the children it transported.

-The first Orphan Train was outfitted in October of 1854 and transported 45 children from New York City to Dowagiac, Mich.
+The first Orphan Train was outfitted in October of 1854 and transported 45 children from New York City to Dowagiac, Michigan.
 For four days the children had been cramped into a small, chilly train, accompanied by only one adult, an E.P.
 Smith from the Children’s Aid Society.

 Along the way, Smith had offered up two of the children aboard the train to men in a riverboat, who claimed to be looking to adopt.
 Another boy had been picked up in Albany, claiming to be an orphan, though that was never verified.